 Article 3, Part 2 – Examinations

-- Students are to be excused from one or more regular class periods for an amount of time equivalent to that required for the evening examination.
+- Students are to be excused from one or more regular class periods for an amount of time equivalent to that required for the outside-of-class period examination.

-- Conflict or makeup examinations must be arranged for those students who cannot take the scheduled evening examination because of the conflicts arising from participation in any of the following activities:
+- Conflict or makeup examinations must be arranged for those students who cannot take the scheduled outside-of-class period examination because of the conflicts arising from participation in any of the following activities:

 - Other examinations, including special examinations, scheduled at a prior date.
 Priority will be given to the examination announced in class the earliest in the semester.
 If the two (or more) examinations being held at the same time were announced on the first day of class of each course, conflict and makeup examinations will be offered by the instructors of all of these courses and the students may choose which conflict or makeup examinations they wish to take.

 - Sickness, regular employment, or other extenuating circumstances.
-Appeal of an instructor’s decision regarding the excused absence may be made to the dean of the college.
+Appeal of an instructor’s decision regarding the excused absence may be made to the departmental executive officer.

 - Religious observances and practices in accordance with § 1-107 and § 1-501.
-Appeal of an instructor’s decision regarding the excused absence may be made to the dean of the college in which the course is offered.
+Appeal of an instructor’s decision regarding the excused absence may be made to the departmental executive officer.

-- Conflict or makeup examinations should be held within one week of the regularly scheduled examinations.
-In-person conflict or makeup examinations should be held during the class period from which students are excused for the evening examination; when not possible, they should be held between the hours of 7:50 a.m. – 10:00 p.m.
-Monday – Thursday and 7:50 a.m. – 5:00 p.m.
-Friday, unless approved in advance by the Office of the Provost.
+- For synchronous examinations, conflict or makeup examinations should be held within one week of the regularly scheduled examinations.
+Conflict or makeup examinations should be held during the class period from which students are excused for the outside-of-class period examination whenever possible; when not possible, they should be held between the hours of 7:50 a.m. – 10:00 p.m.
+Central Time Monday – Thursday and 7:50 a.m. – 5:00 p.m.
+Central Time Friday, unless approved in advance by the Office of the Provost.